How Negative Thoughts Are Ruining Your Life

 While self-reflection can be a key ingredient to a happy, mindful life, these new findings seem to drive home the point that rumination is just not good for us.
 Therefore, while I encourage people to pursue self-understanding as a means of overcoming personal struggles and becoming their truest selves, I strongly believe that this must be done with self-compassion.
 In order to face any challenge without dwelling in self-hatred or self-doubt, every one of us should adopt what my friend, psychiatrist and mindfulness expert Dr. Daniel Siegel calls a COAL attitude, in which they are Curious, Open, Accepting and Loving toward themselves.

-Armed with this attitude, individuals are better able to battle one of the biggest obstacles they will encounter in life... their own inner critic.
+Armed with this attitude, individuals are better able to battle one of the biggest obstacles they will encounter in life: their own inner critic.
 The "critical inner voice" is a concept I'm often introducing to new audiences.
 It's the cornerstone of a theory and therapy technique developed by my father psychologist and author Dr. Robert Firestone.
-It is the basis of a book we co-authored titled Conquer Your Critical Inner Voice and the subject of many of my lectures, Webinars and my upcoming six-week eCourse "Overcome Your Inner Critic."
+It is the basis of a book we co-authored titled Conquer Your Critical Inner Voice and the subject of many of my lectures and Webinars.
 Why I have invested so much of my time and work into this subject is because what I have found in my 30 years of research and clinical practice is that, in almost all cases, we are our own worst enemy.

 Every one of us possesses this voice in one form or another.
 Perhaps yours is more focused on your career.
 "Don't go after than promotion; just accept where you are.
 You're not capable of success."
 Maybe it lectures you on your love life.
 "Don't bother dating.
 It's useless.
 No one will ever love you.
 You're doomed to be alone."
 Hopefully, like most of us, there is a side to you that is positive, self-compassionate and confident, but you are also divided.
-And while one side is goal-directed and life-affirming, the other is self-critical, self-hating and, at its ultimate end, self-destructive.
+And while one side is goal-directed and life-affirming, the other is self-critical, self-hating, and ultimately self-destructive.

 As a result, the most important battle you may fight is the one going on inside you — the real you versus your critical inner voice.
 The good news is this is a fight that you can win.
 As Kinderman pointed out in his study, "Whilst we can't change a person's family history or their life experiences, it is possible to help a person to change the way they think and to teach them positive coping strategies that can mitigate and reduce stress levels."